Red Ghost (character): Fictional character biography

-The Red Ghost and his Super-Apes teamed up again and the Red Ghost regained his original intelligence.
-They attempted to build a new Communist state in the political vacuum of Niganda, "a country where a new form of Marxist-Leninist socialism can grow, based on the purity of the ape world."

-The Red Ghost later appeared as a member of the Intelligencia among other super-geniuses.
-While the Red Hulk was fighting the X-Men, the Red Ghost managed to capture the Beast and the Black Panther and sent his Super-Apes to assist the Red Hulk only for them to attack the Red Hulk.
-Mikhlo was killed by the Red Hulk, which enraged the Red Ghost.
+The Red Ghost later appears as a member of the Intelligencia among other super-geniuses.
+While the Red Hulk is fighting the X-Men, the Red Ghost manages to capture Beast and Black Panther and sends the Super-Apes to assist the Red Hulk, only for them to attack him instead.
+Mikhlo is killed by the Red Hulk, which enrages the Red Ghost.

-The Red Ghost replaced Mikhlo with Grigori, a baby gorilla who gains superhuman strength from scraps left behind by Department X. The Red Ghost's new team was short-lived as, not long after creating Grigori, the She-Hulks attacked and captured the foursome.

-The Red Ghost was with the Intelligencia when they were attacked by the Sinister Six.
-During the battle, he and his apes were killed when Doctor Octopus used the Zero Cannon to launch them into space.
-MODOK was able to revive the Red Ghost, the Super-Apes, and the other members of Intelligencia.

-During the Civil War II storyline, the Red Ghost and his Super-Apes are working on a new science project when Steve Rogers, the original Captain America, attacks them and kills the Apes.
-The Red Ghost tries to escape, losing his right arm and left leg in the process, and is presumably killed by Steve, who confiscates his project for his own agenda.
+During the Civil War II storyline, the Red Ghost and his Super-Apes are working on a new science project when Steve Rogers, the original Captain America, attacks them and kills the Super-Apes.
+The Red Ghost tries to escape, losing his right arm and left leg in the process.
+He is apparently killed by Rogers, who confiscates his project for his own agenda.

-Through unknown means, Miklo, Igor, and Peotr are revived and ally with Ziggy Pig's Masters of Animal Evil.
+Through unknown means, Miklo, Igor, and Peotor are revived and ally with Ziggy Pig's Masters of Animal Evil.

-The Super-Apes later take over the Central Park Zoo, joined by the chimpanzee Yaroslavi.
-They battle Hawkeye's Thunderbolts before police officers subdue them using sleeping gas.

-The Red Ghost takes refuge in Kingsport, Massachusetts, where the town is besieged by the ghosts of primates who died from cosmic radiation experiments and are hunting their former master.
+The Red Ghost takes refuge in Kingsport, Massachusetts, where the town is besieged by the ghosts of primates who died from cosmic radiation experiments and are hunting after their former master.
 The Avengers Emergency Response Squad end the threat by letting the primate ghosts have their revenge on Red Ghost while leaving him alive to face justice.
-The primate ghosts move on to the afterlife as the Avengers Emergency Response Squad see that Red Ghost is delivered to the Hague.
+The primates move on to the afterlife as the Avengers Emergency Response Squad see that Red Ghost is delivered to the Hague.